Dmitry Neverovsky: Russo-Turkish War of 1787-1792

 He would fight during the Russo-Turkish war, beginning after his transfer to the Malorossiya or 'Little Russian' Grenadier Regiment, where he was promoted in October of 1787.
 During his time in the regiment, he would fight at the battle of Salchea and Bender.

-Polish-Russian War of 1792
+Polish-Russian war of 1794

-Under the command of Alexander Suvorov, Neverovsky would participate in the Polish-Russian War of 1792 and then participate in the subsequent Partition.
+Under the command of Alexander Suvorov, Neverovsky would participate in the Kościuszko Uprising.
 He would engage in 4 known battles, Derevitse, Gorodische, Maciejowice and Praga.
 The most prestigious of which was Gorodische, where he would be promoted to a captain.